If you have been affected

 If you want to, you could:

-- discuss the incident and options with a Wellbeing Adviser or a University Counsellor (all fully trained and will maintain your confidentiality unless there is a threat to health or safety).
-Contact the Student Services helpdesk on 01225 383838
+- discuss the incident and options with a Wellbeing Adviser or a University therapist (all fully trained and will maintain your confidentiality unless there is a threat to health or safety).
+Contact the Student Support helpdesk on 01225 383838

 What we can do to help